 This is one of those frugal trips that the environment loves you for as well.
 An average 6kg dryer costs $1.17 a load to run.
 So, if you’re doing three dryer runs a week, you’re paying $182.52 for the privilege.
 You’re also missing out on all the benefits of sun-drying your clothes.
 Line-dried clothes last longer, don’t shrink and are naturally disinfected and whitened by the sun.

 When it’s time to replace an old appliance (and that time is always during the sales), be sure to replace it with one with as many energy-efficiency stars as possible.
 Also check that it offers an economy cycle and use it as often as possible.
 You can compare brands and calculate your costs here.

 Clean appliances run more efficiently, so dust those vents, empty that canister, change those filters and trim back those bushes near your outside AC unit.

 65. Always do a full load

 Whether it’s the dishwasher or the washing machine, one of the easiest frugal tips says that you’ll never run it unless you’ve got a complete load.
-Unless you’re machine has a particular setting, half-loads are just a complete waste of energy and money.
+Unless your machine has a particular setting, half-loads are just a complete waste of energy and money.